zalando-zmon/zmon-agent-core/README.rst

 ZMON K8S Agent
 ==============

-Use Kubernetes (GKE) API to discover Pods, Services and Nodes as ZMON entities.
+Use Kubernetes API to discover Pods, Services as ZMON entities.